Posted on behalf of Stephens, Anderson & Cummings on Dec 23, 2014 in Auto Accidents

 Spokesperson for Garland Police Joe Harn explained that the collision appears to be accidental.

-The attorneys at Stephens, Anderson & Cummings send our most heartfelt condolences to the Schumpert family.
+The personal injury attorneys at Stephens, Anderson & Cummings send our most heartfelt condolences to the Schumpert family.
 We wish Laura Schumpert a speedy recovery and send best wishes to the family as they grieve for their loss.

 If you or someone you love was has been the victim of an accident where another driver was speeding, you have the legal right to file a claim for the damages, pain and suffering you sustained.
 Contact Stephens, Anderson & Cummings speeding accident injury lawyers for help today.